So hip even the elderly do it!

 - In France, during the 1920s/1930s, the leaded cane (a cane made heavier with lead, especially at the tip) was actively used during street fights between ultra-nationalists (mostly royalists) and communists.
 Dueling was extremely popular from peasants to nobles until WWI when it started dying out (although the last known one took place in 1967).

-- Similarly there is an obscure English style known as Bartitsu which uses a walking stick as it's primary weapon, along with throwing and punching.
-Not surprisingly, it draws heavily on La Canne, Judo, and Boxing.
+- Similarly there was a nineteenth-century British Mixed Martial Arts schema known as Bartitsu (chiefly remembered nowadays as the possible source for the mysterious "baritsu" mentioned in Sherlock Holmes stories) which uses a walking stick as the primary weapon, along with throwing and punching.
+Not surprisingly, it drew heavily on La Canne, Judo, and Boxing.

 - Most airports will prevent you from carrying a cane onto your flight unless it's apparent that you need it to support yourself.
 This is presumably because any terrorist trying to hijack a plane with a stick would be too stupid to pretend to limp.
 Or you need it because you are blind.
 The airline can require you to bring a doctor's note, and this has been the case since well before 9/11.
 They also tend to frown upon the more explicitly weaponized canes that are weighted, have additional knobs for joint locks, or have the pointed hook end.